"Rich Kid Syndrome": A Mindset that Results from Parenting

 Can we prevent it?

-Children should understand that they have to be responsible, and that this doesn’t need to lead to a prize.
-We need to teach them to set the table, take out the trash, organize and clean their room.
-These activities will strengthen their values.
+Teach them to set the table, take out the garbage, and help clean and tidy their room.
+These activities will reinforce their values.

 Being strict with children is an act of love, too.
 By doing so, parents can help kids grow with the correct ethics and emotions.
 You’re also loving your child when you put limits on them.
 They need to put in effort to get what they want.